- What is a Customer Journey Map?

 The customer journey map is the visual representation of the customer experience with the website from the start point to the endpoint.
 It consists of different touchpoints from knowing a website, product search, searching reviews, customer service, and writing experience on social platforms.

 The designing of a customer journey map is very essential for both B2B and B2C companies.
 It makes you differentiate what your customers experience from what you expect them to do.
 It plays a role in making better decisions and building effective solutions that fulfill customers’ needs.

 There are three types of customer journey maps that you can choose depending on specific goals.
 Here, let’s understand these maps to choose the best one for your business.

 It is the most used type of customer journey map that shows the current state of customer interactions with your products or services.
 This map design is completely based on previous user data and observations.
 Using this you can visualize the customer’s thought process, emotions, and actions.
 The current state mapping is best for the continuous improvement of the customer journey.

 For instance, you see that your mobile app receives a good number of visitors, and product searches but drops out at the transaction stage.
 But while crafting a customer journey map it shows the same user’s purchase products by using the online website.
 This interprets that users are facing an inconvenience using the mobile applications for completing purchases.
 So, with the available data, you can solve touchpoints like app interface, payment problems, broken links, or others.

 Day In Life Mapping

 This type of customer journey map is mostly used to discover opportunities for improving business growth.
-The day in life mapping shows all day-to-day customer activities when they visit your website.
-This may look similar to the current state map but gives more insights into the customer’s behaviour and touchpoints to provide more value for users.
+The day-in-life mapping shows all day-to-day customer activities when they visit your website.
+This may look similar to the current state map but gives more insights into the customer’s behavior and touchpoints to provide more value for users.
 For this, you need to check and study the users regularly during the interaction with your website.